saucelabs/sauce-docs/docs/dev/cli/espresso-xcuitest-cli.md

 Provide the URL of an alternative REST endpoint to use.
 For a list of endpoints, see [Data Center Endpoints](https://wiki.saucelabs.com/pages/viewpage.action?pageId=102704068).

 #### `--platformVersion`
 For dynamic allocation of a device, provide an operating system version to use.
 For example, use `9` to allocate a device running major version 9 and arbitrary versions of the OS, or `9.3.3` for a specific version.
-For more information, see the examples under `devices`.
+For more information, see the examples under [`--devices`](/dev/cli/espresso-xcuitest-cli#--devices).

 #### `--privateDevicesOnly`
 If set, only private devices will be queried.